In This Article

 Another intriguing component of an open relationship is simply the excitement, thrill, and sense of adventure that it can bring.
 For instance, if your partner can’t fulfill all of your needs and/or your intimacy levels have dwindled, an open relationship allows you to pursue other options while continuing to have the deep bond that you’ve created with one another.

 That said, in order to determine if an open relationship is the right choice for you and your mate, it’s also important to understand the downsides of this kind of connection.

 You Might Become Jealous

-While an open relationship is based on honesty, candor and respect, it may be hard for you not to develop feelings of jealousy.
-In fact, it’s not uncommon for those in an open relationship to feel a bit threatened or intimidated by the different people your partner may pursue.
+While an open relationship is based on honesty, candor, and respect, it may be hard for you not to develop feelings of jealousy.
+In fact, it’s not uncommon for those in an open relationship to feel a bit threatened or intimidated by the different people their partner may pursue.
 And while jealous feelings can certainly develop in a monogamous commitment, they're likely to be more prevalent in an open relationship simply due to its very nature.

 It Isn't a Quick-Fix For a Failing Relationship

 Some people choose to have an open relationship in the hopes that it’ll save a failing connection.
 However, this is the wrong approach, as opening up a weak relationship is likely going to destroy it.
 In fact, if you want an open relationship to have any chance of succeeding, there has to be a strong and sturdy foundation in place.
 Otherwise, opening up your relationship will inevitably bring you one step closer toward breaking up.